 The fronton wall in Spanish Villages

-Frontón is a handball game where single or double opponents compete by hitting a small rubber ball with their hands against a wall.
+Fronton is a simple handball game, where either single or double opponents try to outplay each other by hitting a small rubber ball with their hands against a wall.

-What once was a space for social gatherings and enthusiastic fronton competitions has often become a purposeless wall.
+What once was a space for social gathering and frantic fronton competitions has in many villages become empty wall.